AP vs IB Credit Equivalency Checker

 Example and tips

 An AP score of 4 at a public university typically earns about 6 credit hours, while an IB HL grade of 5 earns a similar 6 hours — a near tie.
 At a selective private university the AP 4 may earn 3 hours or only placement, and the IB HL 5 may earn nothing until grade 6.
-The lesson: push for the higher score, prefer IB HL over SL for credit, and always check the specific school’s official chart before deciding.
+The lesson: push for the higher score in whichever path you take, always prefer IB HL over SL for credit, and check each specific school’s official AP and IB credit charts before making programme decisions.